• Skip to primary navigation

 The rice is hand-packed in pretty paper bags and it's still warm when they hand it over.
 Such joy!
 This warm rice feel reminds me of that happy, warm laundry feel.

-I think of the shop as having four sections: rice, home goods, pantry/frozen, and food.
+I think of The Rice Factory stores as having four sections:

-The pantry goods has everything from tinned fish (so many different kinds, I'm working my way through them all), furikake, miso soup mix, sushi vinegar, bonito flakes, nori, etc.
+The pantry goods has everything from soy sauce to tinned fish (so many different kinds, I'm working my way through them all), furikake, miso soup mix, sushi vinegar, bonito flakes, nori sheets, etc.

-There is also a freezer box with ikura (when in season) and other special treats.
+There is also a freezer box with fish and ikura (when in season) and other treats.

 ...where you can opt to add soda and/or honey, to onigiri (I haven't seen those in awhile so be sure to get a few if you spot them), and...